Income-Driven Repayment Plans and Public Service Loan Forgiveness

 Public Service Loan Forgiveness is ONLY available for Direct Loans.
 If existing student loans did not originate from Direct Loans, they can be converted into a Direct Loan by consolidating.
-For more information about consolidation, visit .
+For more information about consolidation, visit the website.

 How do the Repayment Plans and PSLF Work Together?

 While in residency, if you choose to make payments on your student loans, it’s likely that you may only be able to afford a low monthly payment.
 The income-driven plans may provide that type of payment.
-Some residency positions are paid through a qualifying employer.
-If that is the case, then the payment made during residency could count toward PSLF.
+Some residency positions are paid by a qualifying employer.
+If that’s the case, then the payment made during residency could count toward PSLF.

 Once residency training is finished, a physician’s salary will increase, and the required monthly payment amount will increase.
 Some repayment plans place a cap on what the monthly payment amount can increase to, regardless of income, but not all plans provide this benefit.

 Other loan forgiveness options available with the income-driven plans take 20 or 25 years to realize; however, if public service is your desire, and you meet all the criteria for eligibility, you could benefit by combining PSLF with an income-driven plan and experience loan forgiveness in a shorter period.

 To determine if an income-driven repayment plan and/or if PSLF is an option for you, contact your loan servicer(s), and review this resource: .